luni64/TeensyTimerTool/README.md

 # TeensyTimerTool

 TeensyTimerTool is a library, providing an easy to use generic interface to the hardware timers of the PJRC Teensy boards.
 Additionally it provides up to 20 highly efficient software timers with the same interface.
 All timers can be used in periodic and one-shot mode.
-The library currently only supports T4.0 boards.
+The library currently supports T3.x and T4.0 boards.
 You can either choose the next free timer from a pool or specify exactly which hard- or software timer module you want to use.

 See here https://github.com/luni64/TeensyTimerTool/edit/master/README.md for the corresponding thread in the PJRC forum.